News

 This year Bratislava hosts the Pact’s major annual event, concluding with the signing of a joint declaration that will reinforce its advocacy for these core values.
 Its status as a border city enhances its interaction with neighbouring EU countries, fostering a multicultural atmosphere that contributes to the city’s dynamic development.
 This has been especially evident in the city’s embrace of Ukrainian refugees.

 Riga, similarly, has demonstrated the concordance with its historical values and those of the EU in response to Russian aggression in Ukraine.
-“Supporting Ukraine and its path to Euro-Atlantic integration is essential for the protection of European values,” Ķirsis asserts, underlining Riga’s role in broader European geopolitics and its commitment to supporting new initiatives that align with the democratic values and human rights that are fundemental the EU’s identity.
+“Supporting Ukraine and its path to Euro-Atlantic integration is essential for the protection of European values,” Ķirsis asserts, underlining Riga’s role in broader European geopolitics and its commitment to supporting new initiatives that align with the democratic values and human rights that are fundemental to the EU’s identity.

-In Klaipėda, Mayor Vaitkus notes how EU membership has opened the city’s opened doors to extensive partnerships and economic and cultural exchange: “These include new opportunities for collaboration, acquiring new experiences and knowledge, participation in international projects, and investments for implementing significant changes.”
+In Klaipėda, Mayor Vaitkus notes how EU membership has opened the city’s doors to extensive partnerships and economic and cultural exchange: “These include new opportunities for collaboration, acquiring new experiences and knowledge, participation in international projects, and investments for implementing significant changes.”

 Such cooperation has resulted in renewed agreements and partnerships with cities across Europe, including Zasnitz, Szczecin, and Gdynia.
 These collaborations enhance Klaipėda’s cultural integration within the EU, spanning across the realms of culture, health, and education.